shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 At level 5, you can draw cards for creatures at range.

 You may use your Attack action to draw the top card of the deck without looking at it and use it as a ranged weapon.
 Its normal range is equal to your Cast Range, and its long range is equal to your Tether Range.
-You are proficient with this card weapon and your to-hit bonus is your spellcasting ability modifier.
+You are proficient with this card weapon and your to-hit bonus is your prime modifier.

 On a hit, the card targets the creature as if they had drawn the card themselves.
 On a miss, the card dissipates without casting the spell, and you find out what spell it was.